Making easy homemade dog treats this holiday season is a great way to get the whole family involved in holiday baking.

 Allergies are the reason why I made this dog treat without peanut butter and used sunflower butter instead.

-However, if there aren’t any peanut allergies in your family, go ahead and make up a batch of homemade dog treats with your favorite natural peanut butter brand.
+However, if there aren’t any peanut allergies in your family, go ahead and make up a batch of homemade treats with your favorite natural or homemade peanut butter brand.

 Grain free dog treats

 Grain free dog treat recipes are super popular now.
 That’s because many people are switching their dogs to a grain free diet after discovering their dogs have food allergies.

 We’re pretty lucky in that our beagle, Nellie seems not to have any allergies, but she’s on a grain free dog food anyway.

 She’s always done well on Natural Balance brand foods.
 I just switched her over to the senior dog version of their dry kibble, which happens to be grain free.
 She loves it!